christianbator/zed-open-capture-mac/README.md

 // Create a video capture instance
 VideoCapture videoCapture;

-// Open the stream with a colorspace (YUV, GREYSCALE, RGB, or BGR) videoCapture.open(RGB); // Defaults to HD2K and 15 fps
+// Open the stream with a color space (YUV, GREYSCALE, RGB, or BGR) videoCapture.open(RGB); // Defaults to HD2K and 15 fps

 // Alternatively open the stream with a specified resolution and frame rate